Mostly-BS-Totally-BA/mostly-bs-totally-ba/README.md

 User Story:
 ============
 “I want to be able to play an old style game that feels nostalgic, such as The Legend of Zelda.
 The game should have some basic common functionality, including a user interface, and options to start a new game or save and load an existing game.
-Concerning gameplay, the character I am controlling needs to move freely in four directions and have a short and long range attack.
+Concerning gameplay, the character I am controlling needs to move freely and have at least two different types of attacks.
 Each level needs to contain a variety of basic enemies with a mini boss, all of which the character will need to attack to kill.
 I want to be able to advance to different levels of increasing difficulty.
 Finally, I want to defeat a challenging end boss that hopefully leaves me with a sense that I accomplished something.”